sagemath/trac_to_gh/Issue 9959.md

 $ sage
 $
 ```
 Sage fails to run and is completely silent as to why.
 Fix this, too.

+---

+Also, due to a bug in `sage-spkg`, successful test suite runs never get logged in `spkg/installed/<package-name>` as they should (or is intended); this is fixed by the reviewer patch.

+(Note that test suite **failures** cannot be logged in these files as they get deleted on non-successful builds, which [currently] includes successful builds with failing self-tests.)

+---

+Apply only [attachment:trac_9960-scripts-SAGE_CHECK.v2.patch] (to the scripts repo).

 Issue created by migration from https://trac.sagemath.org/ticket/9960